tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

     Here's a short video showing the process of auto-generating JSON.
 The Stoplight editor has evolved a bit, but it's still highly similar.
 (Instead of starting with the above sample JSON, the video makes request in Postman and then copies the response from there &mdash; but the idea should be clear.)

     <figure><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/0IOWY0Hj3Xc?ecver=2" width="560" height="340" frameborder="0" allow="autoplay; encrypted-media" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div><figcaption>Stoplight's visual modeling tools let you automatically create the correct JSON schema definition from a block of JSON that you paste in.</figcaption></figure>

+7. Click the **Raw Schema** tab to see the code that Stoplight automatically wrote for you based on the sample JSON you copied in.
+This auto-generated schema documentation will make your life easier.
+Even if you prefer to hand-code your OpenAPI specification files in your own editor, you might find that you visit Stoplight just to auto-generate your response schema documentation.